 It is always a good idea to bring earplugs with you in case your batteries fail on your technology and you still need to have quiet.
 They are super cheap and can be found in almost any store in any city.
 If you don’t feel like searching the aisles for earplugs, order your earplugs from Amazon and make your life easier!

 Sometimes you need a little help falling asleep.
 I like using Zzzquil, it has helped me stay asleep and there are no side effects.
-There are also tons of natural products that can help you get some sleep.
+I also use Advil PM which I find always does the trick.
+There are also tons of natural products that can help you get some sleep (melatonin works for me).
 If you need something stronger, consult your doctor before flying and see what is best for you.

 Toothbrush and Toothpaste